Clicky

 The parties agreed after the discovery session they wished to proceed with our mediation process.
 They did not wish to destroy their family through any protracted litigation.
 Through the beginning phases of the mediation process, things were moving along comfortably.
 That is when trouble struck.

-Chris verbalized on a couple of occasions in the mediation session that Chris was not wanting the divorce.
+We got the mediation back on track.
 I asked what you would like to do.
 Chris stated Pat is breaking up our family, it is her fault!
 I asked Chris if he would like to reconcile.
 Chris stated no, still wanting to get the divorce done.
 Understandably, Chris is angry if he is not wanting to dissolve the marriage.

 While we were in the same room I began asking many questions of Chris, gently (open, clarifying, probing) regarding the anger that Chris was presenting.
 We eventually got to a place of moving forward with negotiations again.